blockparty-sh/cpp_slp_graph_search/README.md

 Please read the [README](./fuzz/README.md) which will describe how to set this up.

-## REST

-There is also a simple JSON server in `./rest` which both shows how to use this as well as is an alternative to connecting via gRPC.

 # Integration

 You can use any grpc client to connect to a running server.
 It is recommended you disable max message size.
 Use the definitions in the `./pb` directory.

 # TODO

-set up ubsan

-build with "-fsanitize=address" and/or "-fsanitize=undefined"

 gs++:
     look into sending txs and early exit based on that